Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 They consist primarily of four ingredients: flour, fat, salt, and water.

 All-purpose flour is relatively low in gluten, which creates a soft tortilla.
-Avoid bread flour as it contains higher amounts of this protein.
+You'll want to avoid bread flour as it contains higher amounts of this protein.

-We're definitely not sold on using lard (couple of vegans here), so we've included neutral oil in our recipe.
-Any one will do.
+Many traditional recipes use lard, but we're definitely not sold on the idea (couple of vegans here), so we've included vegetable shortening in our recipe.

-We've heard of people using coconut oil, but we wanted to keep things as cheap and authentic as possible.
+We've heard of people using coconut oil, but we wanted to keep things as cheap and authentic as possible for this vegan tortilla recipe.

-You can definitely make a salt-free recipe, but it really helps elevate the overall taste.
-We wouldn't recommend skipping it.
+You can definitely make these salt-free, but it does help elevate the overall taste.
+We wouldn't recommend skipping this ingredient.

-So, you must be ready to make your very own flour tortillas by now!
+So, you must be ready to make your very own vegan flour tortillas by now!

 Once you take your first bite, you'll never be able to look at store-bought the same way again.